This piece has been updated several times. The latest update was 23 September 2017. Throughout 2016/17 it was the most read article on this site.

 Of course it didn’t – every creative act has some sort of context.
 A songwriter might start with an idea of what the song is about, or a single line (which leads to the idea of what the song is about), or a melody, or a chord sequence, or a guitar accompaniment or maybe even just a thought.

-And then he put the melody and chords to the song, and there it was.
+And here it started as a very unstructured poem, and then he put the melody and chords to the song, and there it was.
 It came out of nowhere, and for a while at least it led nowhere.

 There was no question of leaning on Lord Randal after Dylan had got the original concept.
 The young Lord talks with his mother, and we discover he has been poisoned by his lover.
 Dylan was after something else.